Engineering18 min read

 Approved Calculators

 Critical: Practice extensively with your chosen calculator.
-Know all functions before exam day.
+Know every function you need cold before exam day.

-NCEES provides the FE Reference Handbook during the exam.
-It's searchable and contains:
+NCEES provides the FE Reference Handbook (version 10.x) on-screen during the exam.
+It is the only reference allowed - you cannot bring any of your own materials.
+The handbook is searchable and contains:

 • Material properties